alialkhatib/alialkhatib.github.io/bingo/about.md

 Hi, you apparently wanted to know more.
 Here's some more information.

 ### some privacy stuff
-- I'm not tracking anything on that bingo page.
-I'm pretty sure google analytics is on this and other pages on this site, though.
+- ~~I'm not tracking anything on that bingo page.
+I'm pretty sure google analytics is on this and other pages on this site, though.~~ it turns out githubpages adds google analytics to everything when it compiles the site.
+Sorry about that.
-- I really can't stress enough: I'm not tracking *anything* on that bingo page. if you refresh the page, you'll lose everything - even the arrangement of the placards.
+- If you refresh the page, you'll lose everything - even the arrangement of the squares.
+You might even get different squares.

 ### how to play